pedroabelleira/jlisp/README.md

 (print (-> p fullname _doc)) ;; This would print "Returns the full name of the person, in the form 'name surname'"
 ```

-This is not very Lispy, but it would be usefull to explore the implementation of an object oriented dialect of Lisp
+This is not very Lispy, but it would be useful to explore the implementation of an object oriented dialect of Lisp
 purely implemented in Lisp functions and macros and without any special support by the interpreter itself.
 As such, it should be possible to load this functionality as an optional package, with something as:

 ```lisp